 (b) All structural welding shall be completed by a certified welder.

-(c) For all purchased components/assemblies that could affect the safety of the vehicle, the conformance to FMVSS or to RSC's requirements that they are certified by the supplier, by lot, verifying that they conform to specification; or that they have been inspected using a recognized sampling plan for inspection which rejects the lot on one defect.
+(c) For all purchased components/assemblies that could affect the safety of the vehicle, the conformance to FMVSS or to OOD's requirements that they are certified by the supplier, by lot, verifying that they conform to specification; or that they have been inspected using a recognized sampling plan for inspection which rejects the lot on one defect.

-(9) The converter agrees that a representative of RSC may inspect/audit the manufacturing and conversion operations and or any available data or process pertaining to the requirements contained in paragraphs (G)(6) to (G)(8)(c) of this rule.
+(9) The converter agrees that a representative of OOD may inspect/audit the manufacturing and conversion operations and or any available data or process pertaining to the requirements contained in paragraphs (G)(6) to (G)(8)(c) of this rule.

 (10) With respect to conformance to FMVSS, the converter shall supply: